-If you’re like most adults in Louisiana, then you spend a lot of time behind the wheel.
-Driving to work, running errands, picking up the kids – with so much experience on the road, it’s easy to become complacent.
+If you’re like most adults in Louisiana, you spend a lot of time behind the wheel.
+Driving to work, running errands, picking up the kids.
+It’s easy to become complacent with so much time on the road.
+Unfortunately, all it takes is one drunk, distracted, or negligent driver to cause a tragedy.
+Wearing a seat belt could prevent injury or death.

 For a free legal consultation, call 800-537-8185

 Penalties for Not Wearing a Seat Belt While Driving in Louisiana

 Drivers who violate Louisiana’s seat belt law will face a fine.
 To stop you and cite you for this offense, an officer must have had a clear, unobstructed view of you driving without wearing a seat belt.

 However, violating this law does not give the officer the right to inspect or search you, your vehicle, its contents, or a passenger.
 As of Oct.
 31, 1995, people who violate Louisiana’s seat belt law will face the following penalties:

 - A $25 fine for the first offense, which includes court costs